Ederson (footballer, born 1993): Personal life

 Ederson acquired Portuguese citizenship in 2016.
 His body is heavily covered in tattoos, including a rose and a skull on his neck, angel wings on his back, a Portuguese League trophy on his leg, which he won for Benfica in 2016 and in 2017, and even a tattoo of 'I Belong to Jesus' which conveys his Christian faith.

+On 10 May 2018, Ederson set a Guinness World Record for the longest football drop kick, reaching a distance of 75.35 metres (247 ft 2 in) at the Etihad Campus.